mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 To further clarify, since Bivens-Tatum engages in an interesting, rhetorical sleight of hand: "If anything, it is the immanent critique within Enlightenment political thought that allows us to view the contrast between the the rhetoric and pratice of, say, Thomas Jefferson, as a contradiction"[^20].
 This appears tantamount to Bivens-Tatum asserting that it is _because_ of the enlightenment that we are able to criticize the enlightenment.
 Essentially, that it is an enlightened value of 'freedom' that allows us to perceive the contradiction of a slave-owner writing about freedom.

-Strangely, this insistence of the complete hegemony of enlightenment values and thought in society today essentially proves the point I've been trying to make about the enlightenment as being one of many tools developed during the height of colonialism as a means for white supremacist dominance over the world.
+Strangely, this insistence of the complete hegemony of enlightenment values and thought in society today essentially proves the point I've been trying to make about the enlightenment as being one of many tools developed during the height of colonialism as a means for white dominance over the world.
 That Bivens-Tatum fails to make room or space for criticisms of the enlightenment that occur from _outside_ of the tradition represents his commitment to the myth-making, hegemony of the enlightenment itself[^21].
 This is pretty much demonstrated he states: "Their historical blindness to their own contradictions hardly negates the universal appeal of enlightened political thought"[^22].

 Part of the point I'm making is that enlightenment values and political ideas do _not_ have universal appeal.
 And framing this way is, itself, a colonial act.
 The reality is, is that colonialism has been resisted from the beginning.
 And it continues to be resisted.
-Bivens-Tatum's responses to criticcs of the enlightenment has no space for anti-colonial/decolonialization critiques of enlightenment thought and values.
+Bivens-Tatum's responses to critics of the enlightenment has no space for anti-colonial/decolonialization critiques of enlightenment thought and values.

 This is, above all, where my current criticism of libraries is coming from: understanding them as another institution within a white supremacist settler state.
 And the extent to which libraries embody enlightenment values, this is also a criticims of those values themselves.
 Because the ongoing existence of the settler state (especially if we are talking about Canada and/or the US) and all of its institutions necessitates continued resistence and working towards decolonization.
 A small part of which is deconstructing how even cherished and seemingly unassailable institutions like libraries continue the colonial project and, thus, are sites of violence and oppression.

 ###2.3 'Libraries'

 To a large extent, this paper will be focusing on public libraries (or, at least, the _idea_ of public libraries).
 Libraries obviously existed before the enlightenment.
-And pre-enlightenment it is pretty easy to see how libraries functioned as a way to entrench social disparities in power (few people were literate, few people had access to libraries, Europe hadn't had the printing press for that long, and education was definitely *not* something that your average person had access to.
+And pre-enlightenment it is pretty easy to see how libraries functioned as a way to entrench social disparities in power (few people were literate, few people had access to libraries, Europe hadn't had the printing press for that long, and education was definitely *not* something that your average person had access to).

 Public libraries are also an idea created during this period, one of the (many) institutions created by the ideology of englightenment.
 As Bivens-Tatum notes in the opening paragraph of his conclusion: